Commercial real estate in Russian Federation: overview

 A corporate acquisition is commonly used to mitigate tax liability.
 The sale of the shares of an SPV that owns real estate is VAT exempt.
 The capital gain derived from the sale of the SPV shares is not subject to corporate income tax provided that the seller has been holding the SPV shares for more than five years (this rule only applies to shares purchased after 1 January 2011).

 However, the Russian courts may apply the doctrine of business purpose, which in certain cases minimises the mitigation of real estate tax liability using corporate acquisitions.

-The Energy Saving Law was recently adopted in 2010.
+The Energy Saving Law was adopted in 2010.
 However, there are not many provisions specific to corporate real estate.
 The key matters relating to corporate real estate are:

 According to Russian law minimum energy efficiency criteria should be introduced by the Ministry of Regional Development, but this has not happened yet.
 Once these criteria are introduced, all newly constructed facilities (including corporate real estate) as well as reconstructed facilities must comply with them.
-These criteria should include targets on electricity energy consumption, heating consumption, water supply consumption (including cold and hot water) and ventilation volumes.
+These criteria should include targets on electricity consumption, heating consumption, water consumption (including cold and hot water) and ventilation volumes.

 These minimum energy efficiency criteria will also introduce requirements applicable to architectural, technological, engineering and construction solutions, which may impact energy efficiency.
 These requirements will have to be reflected in facilities' project designs, prepared after the requirements enter into force.

 Russian law is as yet silent on the reduction of greenhouse gas emissions from buildings.

 Owners of office premises, warehouse facilities and hotels generally employ professional companies or use outsourcing arrangements for property management.
 However, industrial properties are generally managed by owners themselves.